What objective does Anycast DNS serve?

 How does it perform?

-A device that is connected to the Internet communicates with a server by using its IP address.
+Anycast DNS works by using the same DNS records for multiple locations and IP addresses.
+A device that is connected to the Internet communicates with a server by using its IPv4 or IPv6 address.
 The most basic kind of communication is one-on-one interaction.
 It’s alright, and there’s a possibility that DNS resolution will function.
 However, if only one server has the required information, individual requests will have to travel quite far to reach it (A or AAAA record).
 The user won’t receive the desired response if the server is down.
 There won’t be a response to the query.

 Unicast DNS vs. Anycast DNS